 - Don’t be in a rush to get started.
 If you’re able to, spend time researching everything from successful campaigns similar to the ones you hope for as well as your preferred delivery methods.

 - Pay attention to the drips.
-It sounds weird to say, but I’ve seen so many campaigns that seemed to droop in the middle of the drips.
-“You need to take your time and truly make sure each drip in your campaign has value added impact,” Tompkins said.
+“You need to take your time and truly make sure each drip in your campaign has value-added impact,” Tompkins said.

-- Be sure to always get opt-in permission.
+- Be sure always to get opt-in permission.
 Spam is bad.
-I can’t tell you how many times I find myself receiving emails from companies I opted out of years back.
 It’s never cool to use old email lists for new campaigns.

 - Start paying attention to your inbox.
 It’s entirely possible that you’ve never noticed just how many drip campaigns are heading your way on a daily basis.
 Pay attention to the things you like or hate.
 Notice word usage and calls to action.